DevAmateurHour/myUniHackathon/README.md

 It utilizes Langchain, a Chroma vector database, and Cohere LLM.
 A Cohere API Key is required.

-To run this program locally, add a .streamlit subfolder, and then a secrets.toml file in that subfolder.
+To run this program locally as a Streamlit App, add a .streamlit subfolder, and then a secrets.toml file in that subfolder.
 The file should contain a single line: COHERE_API_KEY="<i><b>ENTER YOUR COHERE API KEY HERE IN BETWEEN THE DOUBLE QUOTES</b></i>"
+The program can be ran with the following command: streamlit run .\streamlit_chatbot_app.py

 To run this on Streamlit Cloud, simply add a SECRET of the same: COHERE_API_KEY="<i><b>ENTER YOUR COHERE API KEY HERE IN BETWEEN THE DOUBLE QUOTES</b></i>"
+The file to tell Stream Cloud to run is: streamlit_chatbot_app.py

+To run this program locally as a Terminal App, add a .env file and include the following: COHERE_API_KEY=<i><b>ENTER YOUR COHERE API KEY HERE</b></i>
+The program to run is terminal_chatbot_app.py

 If you want to update any of the Langchain and/or Cohere Default parameters, or the UI verbiage, those can be modified in the config.ini file